coffeecore/Sonic-Pi-Music-sequencer/README.md

 | --------------                | ----------------             | ---------------------- |
 | Add FX | `/instru/fx/add` | instruPosition, fxPosition, fxName, fxOptionName, fxOptionValue...        |

 `fxPosition` : FX position.
-High is last to play
+High is last to play. `-1` to put in or delete at (see below) last position

 `fxName` : FX name